Overview

 Native Select

-An abstraction over a <select> that embeds some <option> elements.
+An abstraction over a <select> element, with inner <option> elements.

 { label: "Death Knight", value: "deathKnight" },